quicwg/base-drafts/draft-ietf-quic-tls.md

 # Notational Conventions

-The words "MUST", "MUST NOT", "SHOULD", and "MAY" are used in this document.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}}, {{!I-D.leiba-rfc2119-update}} when, and only when, they appear in all capitals, as shown here.
-It's not shouting; when they are capitalized, they have the special meaning defined in {{!RFC2119}}.

 This document uses the terminology established in {{QUIC-TRANSPORT}}.